zhang0xf/bonephysics-docs/sphinx/source/rigidbody.rst

    **Example - Scaling in the 3D Viewport:**

    Using **S** only changes the visible mesh; the internal size data remains unchanged.
    This can cause the *visual mesh* and the *collision shape* to diverge, leading to clipping or misalignment.
-   Since the Bullet engine requires ideal mathematical shapes (sphere, box, capsule, etc.), manual scaling can easily produce invalid results.
+   Another reason manual scaling should be avoided is that the Bullet physics engine requires ideal mathematical shapes (sphere, box, capsule, etc.),
+   and manual scaling can easily produce invalid or unstable simulation results.

 .. _rigid_body_list: